-- analysis of household balance sheets and consumer credit, - factors underlying mortgage defaults and foreclosures, - student loans. - survey measurement of household inflation expectations, - subjective expectations formation, updating, and links to economic behavior, - skill and locational mismatch in the labor market, - vacancy posting behavior of firms. - understanding trends in geographical mobility and its links with the labor market, - analysis of macroeconomic and labor market impacts of health policy, including the Affordable Care Act. - empirical analysis of models with multiple equilibria, - subjective beliefs and college major choice, - the spatial distribution of economic activity, - design and comparison of belief-elicitation techniques, - issues affecting the Federal Reserve's Term Auction Facility, - spatial and temporal variation in vacant-land prices, - selection and income distribution dynamics, and - simulated maximum-likelihood estimation for discrete choice models.
+- analysis of household balance sheets and consumer credit, - factors underlying mortgage defaults and foreclosures, demand for housing, - student loans, - survey measurement of household inflation expectations, - subjective expectations formation, updating, and links to economic behavior. - skill and locational mismatch in the labor market, - vacancy posting behavior of firms, - understanding trends in geographical mobility and its links with the labor market, - analysis of macroeconomic and labor market impacts of health policy, including the Affordable Care Act, - empirical analysis of models with multiple equilibria, - subjective beliefs and educational choices, - the spatial distribution of economic activity, - design and comparison of belief-elicitation techniques, - issues affecting the Federal Reserve's Term Auction Facility, - spatial and temporal variation in vacant-land prices, - selection and income distribution dynamics, and - simulated maximum-likelihood estimation for discrete choice models.